 The Patagonia Ascensionist is designed with both the approach and climb in mind, so it’s no surprise that it transitions almost seamlessly between the two.
 When loaded down on the hike, a rope strap and side compression straps allow you to attach additional gear.
 Once you reach the climb, slide the pads off the webbing hipbelt, cinch the bag down tight, and you’ve got yourself a lightweight climbing machine.
 And at the belay, the Ascensionist hangs from its rear haul loop and allows one-handed access to the main compartment or top zippered pocket.

-The most recent Ascensionist features a light yet durable build (the latest version is 420D vs. the old model’s 210D), secure ice tool carry, and customizable features throughout.
-One of our main gripes about the previous Ascensionist was its non-expandable collar, which Patagonia addressed with a tall spindrift collar in the latest model that can accommodate varying loads.
-That said, some issues remain: We wish Patagonia had included more storage to supplement the internal stash and single external pocket, and the shoulder straps could use a little more padding for shuttling full loads.
+The Ascensionist has seen several updates in recent years, such as the inclusion of a tall spindrift collar that can accommodate varying loads, secure ice tool attachments, and customizable features throughout.
+That said, we still have some issues to report: We wish Patagonia had included more storage to supplement the internal stash and single external pocket, and the shoulder straps could use a little more padding for shuttling full loads.
+Fabric thickness was also sacrificed during the most recent update—down to 210D from the previous version’s 420D—which brought weight down a few ounces but makes the pack less confidence-inspiring overall.
 These complaints aside, the Ascensionist is an attractive all-rounder that resembles a streamlined version of our top-ranked Osprey but climbs even better (although we still prefer the Alpha FL in this category).
 For those headed into the mountains on longer trips, the Ascensionist also comes in a 55-liter version built specifically for toting multi-day loads on the approach.

 See the Patagonia Ascensionist 35L